SMACE: A New Method for the Interpretability of Composite Decision Systems: Introduction

 Here, \texttt{premise} is a logical conjunction of conditions on input attributes (\emph{e.g.}, age of a customer) and outputs of machine learning models (\emph{e.g.}, the churn risk of a customer); \texttt{consequence} is a decision concerning a user (\emph{e.g.}, propose a new offer to a customer).
-A (simple) example of a phone company's decision policy for proposing a new offer could be
+A phone company's policy for proposing a new offer can be

+On the one hand, a number of additional challenges arise in this framework (see Section~\ref{sec:challenges}).
+On the other hand, there is knowledge we can leverage: we know the decision policy and how the models are aggregated.
+It is worth exploiting this information instead of considering the whole system as a black-box and being completely model-agnostic.
+In contrast, we want to be agnostic about the nature of individual models: we call this situation \say{semi-model-agnostic.}

+In this setting, we present the \textit{Semi-Model-Agnostic Contextual Explainer} (SMACE), a novel interpretability method for composite decision systems that combines a geometric approach (for decision rules) with existing interpretability solutions (for machine learning models) to generate explanations based on feature importance.
+The key idea of SMACE is to agglomerate individual models explanations in a manner similar to that used by the whole decision system.
+By making the appropriate assumptions (see Section~\ref{sec:assumptions}), we can see a decision system as a decision tree where some nodes refer to machine learning models.
+In a nutshell, we agglomerate the explanations for each model in a linear fashion, following the structure of this tree.
+We therefore combine an \emph{ad hoc} method for the interpretability of decision trees, with \emph{post hoc} methods for the models.